chef/chef-vault/KNIFE_EXAMPLES.md

 Note: A JSON file can be used in place of specifying the values on the command line, see global options below for details

+### mock
+Create a mock vault called passwords and put an item called root in it with the given values for username and password encrypted for clients named "default-node-name"

+    knife vault mock passwords root '{"username": "root", "password": "mypassword"}' --vm "default-node-name"

+Note: A JSON file can be used in place of specifying the values on the command line, see global options below for details

 ### update
 Update the values in username and password in the vault passwords and item root.
 Will overwrite existing values if values already exist!